shxdow/shxdow.github.io/index.md

 engineering whilst working in security.

-I like browsers, operatings systems, compilers, mathematics, program analysis, emulation and reverse engineering.
-I like to keep myself busy hence I do a lot of other stuff in the little free time I have.
+I like browsers, operatings systems, compilers, logic, algebra, program analysis, emulation, reverse engineering, typography.
+I keep myself busy by do a lot of other stuff in the little free time I have.

 I occasionally write about things that interest me on my [blog](/blog).